balajis183/api-driven-user-authentication/README.md

 This project was made possible using the following resources:

-- [JSONPlaceholder](https://jsonplaceholder.typicode.com/) for user data API.
+- [JSONPlaceholder users ](https://jsonplaceholder.typicode.com/) for user data API.
-- [Fake Store API](https://fakestoreapi.com/) for product data API.
+- [FakeStore API products](https://fakestoreapi.com/) for product data API.

 **User Data API**
-The application fetches user data (ID, name, email, etc.) from the [JSONPlaceholder Users API](https://jsonplaceholder.typicode.com/users).
+The application fetches user data (ID, name, email, etc.) from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).
 This API provides sample user data for testing purposes.

 **Product Data API**
-The product catalog is populated using the [Fake Store Products API](https://fakestoreapi.com/products),
+The product catalog is populated using the [Fake Store API](https://fakestoreapi.com/products),
 which provides a list of sample products, including details like title, description, price, and images.